19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Acid Arrow.md

 A corrosive bolt of acid shoots forth at a target you can see within in range.

-The affect target takes 1d12 [Acid](../../../../Game%20Procedures/Combat/Damage%20Types/Acid.md) damage and has their [Armor Class](../../../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) reduced by 2, depending:
+The affect target takes 1d12 [Acid](../../../../Game%20Procedures/Combat/Damage%20Types/Acid.md) damage and has their [AC](../../../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) reduced by 2.
+Additionally:

 - If they are wearing [Mundane](../../../../Items%20and%20Gear/Material%20Properties/Mundane%20Property.md) armor, it is permanently damaged.
 - [Silvered](../../../../Items%20and%20Gear/Material%20Properties/Silvered%20Property.md) Armor is only damaged until the acid is washed off with water.